xypxzy/dictionary-web-app/README.md

-# dictionary-web-app
+# WordSense
-"Unlock the Power of Words: Your Ultimate Dictionary Web App!"
+"Unlock the Meaning Behind Every Word with Wordsense!"

 ## Table of contents
 - [Overview](#overview)